websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md

 ### Moving Categories

-You can move a category to a different vocabulary, or as a subcategory in the same vocabulary.
+You can move a category to a different Vocabulary, or as a subcategory in the same Vocabulary.

 1. Open the Product Menu and, under the Site Menu, go to *Categorization* &rarr; *Categories*.
 1. Click the *Actions* (![Actions](../../images/icon-actions.png)) menu next to the category you want to move and select *Move*.

     ![Use the Move option to organize Categories.](./defining-categories-and-vocabularies-for-content/images/03.png)

-1. Select the *Vocabulary* and *Category* where you want to move the category.
+1. Select the *Vocabulary* and *Category* where you want to move the Category.

     ```note::
        You can only move a Category into a Vocabulary of the same `Visibility type <./organizing-content-with-categories-and-tags.md#vocabulary-visibility>`_.